G. William Domhoff

-George William "Bill" Domhoff (born August 6, 1936) is a Distinguished Professor Emeritus and research professor of psychology and sociology at the University of California, Santa Cruz, and a founding faculty member of UCSC's Cowell College.
-He is best known as the author of several best-selling sociology books, including Who Rules America? and its seven subsequent editions (1967 through 2022).
+George William "Bill" Domhoff (born August 6, 1936) is is an American psychologist and sociologist who is Distinguished Professor Emeritus and research professor of psychology and sociology at the University of California, Santa Cruz, and a founding faculty member of UCSC's Cowell College.

-Biography
+Domhoff is the author of Who Rules America?
+(1967), a widely cited analysis of political and economic power in the United States that has appeared in eight editions and has been used extensively in sociology courses.

-Early life
+Early life and education

-Domhoff was born in Youngstown, Ohio, and raised in Rocky River, 12 miles from Cleveland.
-His parents were George William Domhoff Sr., a loan executive, and Helen S. (Cornett) Domhoff, a secretary at George Sr.'s company.
+Domhoff was born in Youngstown, Ohio, and raised in Rocky River, a suburb of Cleveland.
 In high school, Domhoff was a three-sport athlete (in baseball, basketball, and football), wrote for his school newspaper's sports section, served on student council, and won a contest to be the batboy for the Cleveland Indians.
 He graduated as co-valedictorian.

-Education

 Domhoff received a Bachelor of Arts degree in psychology at Duke University (1958), where he finished freshman year tenth in his class, wrote for the Duke Chronicle, played baseball as an outfielder, and tutored the student athletes.
 As an undergraduate, he also wrote for The Durham Sun and received his Phi Beta Kappa key.
 He later earned a Master of Arts degree in psychology at Kent State University (1959), and a Doctor of Philosophy degree in psychology at the University of Miami (1962).

-Family

-Domhoff has four children.
-His son-in-law was a Major League Baseball player, Glenallen Hill.